- Shop by Category

 To fulfill this promise, we aim to adhere as closely as possible to the Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level, published by the World Wide Web Consortium (W3C).
 These guidelines explain how to make web content more accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us provide a site that is accessible to all people, from the blind to the motor impaired.

-This website utilizes various technologies all meant to make it more accessible.
+This Site utilizes various technologies all meant to make it more accessible.
 We utilize an interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.
 This interface replaces the older fashioned method of providing all users with the same, lesser but accessible design or user interface.

 Here are some of the interface’s capabilities: